William G. King

 Michael W. Vick – Financial Advisor to Post Confirmation Trustee and Plan Administrator

 Michael W. Vick’s Chapter 11 bankruptcy resulted in the confirmation of a plan that included the appointment of a Plan Administrator and a separate trust to administer the wind down of various Vick assets and future income streams, finalize claims and make distribution to creditors in accordance with the plan provisions.
-Mr. King, on behalf of the Plan Administrator and the Post-Confirmation Trustee, worked with counsel to secure and negotiated the sale of various assets, evaluate recovery actions, adjudicate claims, and administer creditor distributions.
+Mr. King, on behalf of the Plan Administrator and the Post-Confirmation Trustee, worked with counsel to secure and negotiate the sale of various assets, evaluate recovery actions, adjudicate claims, and administer creditor distributions.

 Other Professionals / Stakeholders: Willcox & Savage (Trustee’s Counsel)